Gobhi paratha

-Gobi paratha (गोभी पराठा; "cauliflower paratha") is a type of paratha or (flatbread), originating from the Indian subcontinent, that is stuffed with flavored cauliflower and vegetables.
-It can be consumed as breakfast or an appetizer.
+Gobi paratha (गोभी पराठा; "cauliflower paratha") is a type of paratha or flatbread, originating from the Indian subcontinent, that is stuffed with seasoned cauliflower and other vegetables.
+It is usually eaten either at breakfast or as an appetizer in later meals.

 Preparation

 The dough is made from flour.
 The stuffing is made from cauliflower and a mix of spices such as cumin, ginger, and turmeric powder.
 The filling is placed in the rolled dough, folded into a ball, and rolled out again.
 The paratha is cooked on the stovetop.

-Gobi paratha are often eaten with raita.
+Gobi parathas are often eaten with raita.